Zinc Saves Kids

 Individual and corporate fundraising activities benefiting the Zinc Saves Kids initiative offer unique opportunities to make a difference in the survival, growth and development of undernourished children around the world.

-Donations will be used to fund UNICEF-supported zinc supplementation programs for young children who are most impacted by micronutrient deficiencies.
+Donations will be used to fund initiatives that promote supplementation, fortification and treatment programs for young children who are most impacted by micronutrient deficiencies.

 Frequently Asked Questions